How Do Credit Card Sign-Up Bonuses Work?

 As an example, a welcome bonus could be $300 if you spend $4,000 in the first three months you have the card.

 Types of Credit Card Bonus Offers

-Credit cards that offer sign-up bonuses will offer them in two different ways, either in cash back or points/miles.
-Here is the break down of both.
+Credit cards that offer sign-up bonuses offer them in different ways, the most common being cash back, points or miles, and statement credits.
+Here is the break down of each.

 Points and Miles

 Other cards reward you in points or miles.
 This can turn your bonus into a free vacation.
 These points or miles usually go furthest when redeeming them for travel.
 Some cards will allow you to redeem your points or miles for cash, account credit or gift cards, but the conversion rate isn’t always as high.
 Redeeming points or miles might take a little more legwork since you have to make sure you are redeeming your hard-earned points or miles for top dollar travel plans.

 Cash-back bonuses can be more flexible than earning points.
 Typically, you won’t earn as much cash back as you would point and miles, but it is easier to spend.
 To redeem your cash-back bonus, just request to have the bonus transferred to your bank account.